hanatos/vkdt/src/pipe/modules/rt/readme.md

 ## connectors

 * `output` the rendered beauty image
 * `blue` blue noise texture as input lut, as those provided by [christoph](http://momentsingraphics.de/BlueNoise.html)
 * `tex` an array connector for input textures, connect to an i-jpglst or i-lut module
 * `aov` an output buffer containing some *arbitary output variables* such as fake diffuse albedo or normals
+* `gbuf` packed normal and depth of the first intersection

 the `tex` connector expects an array of input textures, as the [i-jpglst](../i-jpglst/readme.md) module provides, or the